quasar1357/rschwob_RNAseq/readme.txt

                 2_Map_3_Index_RefGen_samtools.slurm
                 2_Map_4_SAM2BAM.slurm
-    Input:      fastq files, reverse and forward each replicate Reference genome in fasta format (see above)
+    Input:      fastq files, reverse and forward each replicate Reference genome in fasta format
     Output:     BAM file for every replicate (sorted and indexed) Text file with the alignment rates (in 2_Map_2_MapReads)

 3)  Transcriptome assembly
-    Goal:       How many exons, transcripts and genes are in your meta-assembly?
+    Goal:       How many exons, transcripts and genes are in the meta-assembly?
+                How many transcripts are composed of just a single exon?
                 How many of these are novel, i.e. do not have an associated GENCODE identifier?
-                How many transcripts and genes are composed of just a single exon?
     Software:   StringTie 1.3.3b (alternative = Scallop)
                 R 4.2.2
     Scripts:    3_Assembly_1_SingleAssembly.slurm